 Journeypersons are the skill experts of today.
 Apprentices are the skill experts of tomorrow.
 Journeypersons are the mentors of today.
 Apprentices are the mentors of tomorrow.
 However, skill expertise is only part of the mentor's role.
 It is also important for a mentor to know how to pass on their knowledge and skill.
 They need to be a skill expert, and a learning guide.
 This is the reason for the focus on teaching and learning skills in the workplace as a part of workplace mentoring.
-As apprentices progress throughout the apprenticeship process, the emphasis gradually shifts from learning skills to teaching skills.
+As apprentices progress throughout the apprenticeship process, the emphasis will gradually shifts from receiving skills training to conducting skills training.
 Passing on workplace knowledge and skills is what apprenticeship is all about.